Anterior dislocation of the hip

 While the posterior dislocation is often associated with fractures, the anterior dislocation is mostly an isolated injury 1.

-It can be classified into superior and inferior subtypes.
+It can be classified into superior (pubic or iliac) and inferior (obturator) subtypes.
+The inferior subtype is much more common 3.

 - lesser trochanter more visible in anterior dislocation due to external rotation